afeklab/processpbm/README.md

 A path to the fasta file.
 Fasta file is a text file that contains all probe IDs and sequences of the PBM design in fasta form (see example in `data`).
-The normalization script considers only probes with sequence provided in the fasta file and does not provide normalized signal for any other (controls provided by manufacture).
+The normalization script considers only probes with sequence provided in the fasta file and does not provide normalized signal for any other (e.g., controls provided by manufacture).
-The combinatorial file includes only probes with sequences provided in the fasta file.
+Moreover, the combinatorial file includes only probes with sequences provided in the fasta file.
 Agilent provides the fasta file in the appropriate format for all designs.

 `-i` : str